-While attention-deficit/hyperactivity disorder (ADHD) is often viewed as a childhood condition, many adults in the U.S. also face signs and symptoms.
-In fact, it’s estimated that about 4.4% of the total adult population between the ages of 18 and 44 currently struggles with ADHD. ¹
+While attention-deficit/hyperactivity disorder (ADHD) is often viewed as a childhood condition, many adults in the U.S. also struggle with it.
+In fact, it’s estimated that about over 300 million adults globally have ADHD. ¹

-While researchers still aren’t sure what causes ADHD nor why it remains more prevalent in children, we do know that it can be a debilitating disorder which has complications in many of life’s responsibilities.
-With that said, it’s vital adults who do struggle with ADHD to address these symptoms as soon as possible.
+While researchers don’t know what causes ADHD and its prevalence in children, we do know that it can be a debilitating disorder that complicates many of life’s responsibilities.
+With that said, adults with ADHD need to address these symptoms as soon as possible.

 ADHD in Adults

-According to the Centers for Disease Control and Prevention (CDC), ADHD can cause individuals to “have trouble paying attention, controlling impulsive behaviors (may act without thinking about what the result will be, or be overly active.”
-While it’s most common in children, ADHD can become a problem in adulthood. ²
+According to the Centers for Disease Control and Prevention (CDC), ADHD can cause you to “have trouble paying attention, controlling impulsive behaviors (may act without thinking about what the result will be, or be overly active.”
+While it’s most common in children, ADHD can also affect adults. ²

 What Causes ADHD in Adults?

-Unfortunately, ADHD can go unrecognized in childhood.
-This is especially true for individuals whose behavior wasn’t concerning enough for a parent to contact a medical professional.
+This may be the case if your behavior wasn’t concerning enough for your parents to contact a medical professional.
 For example, some children with ADHD are simply overlooked as a “dreamer, goof-off, slacker, troublemaker, or just a bad student.”

 Researchers still don’t know exactly what causes ADHD, but believe it’s linked to a combination of genes, environment, and variations in the brain’s wiring. ⁴